-Upon hearing the news back in February that playlounge, the thundering and abrasive noise pop – or thrash pop, as it was known back in the day – duo from Brighton/London were releasing their first full length, everyone’s ears on the blogosphere were instantly pricked.
+Upon hearing the news back in February that playlounge, the thundering and abrasive noise pop – or thrash pop, as it was known back in the day – duo from Brighton/London were releasing their first full length, everyone’s ears were instantly pricked.

-With the announcement that the ‘pilot’ LP would soon be in our grubby hands come April, the band gave to us a new track, ‘zero‘, a frenzied barrage of dense, distorted guitar riffs and intense, battering drums, to whet our appetites and quite frankly, get us chomping at the bit in expectation for what else this eagerly awaited long player will have on offer.
+With the announcement that the ‘pilot’ LP would soon be in our grubby hands come April, the band gave to us a new track, ‘zero‘, a frenzied barrage of dense, distorted guitar riffs and intense, battering drums, to whet our appetites, and quite frankly, get us chomping at the bit in expectation for what else is to come.

-Well once again camp playlounge have broken cover by presenting to us a new sonic offering from the LP in the form of ‘waves and waves and waves‘, the most turbulent and colossal release from them to date.
+Well once again, camp playlounge have broken cover by presenting to us a new sonic offering from their forthcoming LP in the form of ‘waves and waves and waves‘, the most turbulent and colossal release from them to date.

 Fans of PAWS, Japandroids and No Age are still in good company listening to this three-minute slab of scintillating, emo drenched frenzy of melodic pop, but songs like this show that playlounge are rising above their influences, creating a sonic niche for themselves and going out of their way to prove to us that ‘pilot’ will be the soundtrack to our summers.

 Below is a link to stream ‘waves and waves and waves’ in its full glory as well as download the new song for free.